 Can All Debts Be Eliminated in a Chapter 7 Bankruptcy?

-While bankruptcy may seem like the answer to the problems you are facing regarding crippling debt–filing bankruptcy does not eliminate all debt.
+While bankruptcy may seem like the answer to the problems you are facing regarding crippling debt, filing for bankruptcy does not eliminate all debt.
 Any good bankruptcy attorney will advise you that several assets cannot be dismissed in a bankruptcy case, some of which are:

 - Child support